We meet on the first and third Thursday of the month in Parish Hall 1 at 9:00 AM (with exceptions for holidays and Holy Days)

 Everyone is welcome to come to our meetings every time, or just when a book interests them.
 Sometimes we have a half dozen people, other times we may have twenty or more.

 On the first Thursday of the month, we discuss a novel.

-On the third Thursday, we meet and either read together from a religious or philosophical book or discuss a book like that.
+On the third Thursday, we meet and either read together from "Let Us Pray" by Pope Francis.

 We are not a structured group.
 Sometimes readers may bring discussion questions or summaries.

 Survival for Ki Lim and Sang Ly is a daily battle at Stung Meanchey, the largest municipal waste dump in all of Cambodia.
 They make their living scavenging recyclables from the trash.
 Life would be hard enough without the worry for their chronically ill child, Nisay, and the added expense of medicines that are not really working.
 Just when things seem most bleak, Sang Ly learns a secret about the hated, ill-tempered woman, the "the rent collector"-she can read!
 Reluctantly she agrees to teach Sang Ly and does so with the same harshness she applied to her collection duties until they both learn how literacy has the power to instill hope and transcend circumstance.

 Based on a true story, set in the abject poverty of Cambodia against the backdrop of political oppression and the atrocities of the Khmer Rouge.